terraware/web-components/README.md

 ## Generate Style Tokens

-Update the `style-dictionary/generate.sh` script to download the tokens json and then run
+Update the `style-dictionary/generate.sh` script to download the tokens json and then run:

 ```shell
 yarn build-dictionary
 ```

+_Note: Updating the `generate.sh` script consists of manually adding any tokens that are missing, while removing any tokens that no longer exist._